divshot/divshot-cli/README.md

 divshot rename [new app name]
 ```

 Rename your app.
-This changes the subomdain on Divshot and updates your configuration file.
+This changes the subdomain on Divshot and updates your configuration file.
 It is permanent once complete.

 ### rollback